IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 # Technology-based IPV attacks

-In order to describe IPV attacks that are enabled or exacerbated by Internet technology, we first describe our assumptions about the attacker and common tactics that can be used.
-Then, the types of technology-enabled IPV attacks are described.
+In this section, we describe IPV attacks that are enabled or exacerbated by Internet technology.
+First, we outline our assumptions about this type of attacker and common tactics they may use.
+Then, we describe the types of technology-enabled IPV attacks.

-## The intimate attacker
+## The tech-asisted IPV attacker

-The attacker we present in this document is one that either has forceful control of accounts, devices, and/or authentication information for accessing systems, or uses public information to exercise control.
-This kind of attacker can be technologically savvy or not.
-We define this attacker as one of the strongest ones as it can have unlimited access to systems and devices, whithout investing a lot of financial or computational resources.
+The attacker we focus on in this document is someone who either forcefully controls accounts, devices, and/or authentication information used to access systems, or leverages publicly available information to exert this control.
+This attacker may or may not be technologically skilled (it might be "technology savvy" or not).
+From a threat model perspective, this attacker is one of the strongest ones as it use their abilities to gain unlimited access to unlimited access to systems and devices without needing significant financial or computational resources.

-The attacker has some kind of physical access to the victim (or has had it in the past), and often shares a common social network with them.
-In some cases, it can be the legal owner of the devices/accounts a victim uses.
+The attacker typically has (or has had) physical access to the victim and often shares a common social network with them.
+In some cases, the attacker may legally own the devices or accounts the victim uses, further complicating the victim’s ability to maintain control.

 ## Tech-based IPV tactics